-Students can use Apply anywhere that has internet access.
+Students can use the application anywhere that has internet access.
 They can change and save their application details as often as necessary, before submitting the final version to their linked centre.
-If your students are using Apply on a shared computer in a classroom, library, or IT suite, please remind them to sign out of their application, to avoid another user mistakenly signing in to the wrong application, or seeing personal data.
+If your students are using a shared computer in a classroom, library, or IT suite, please remind them to sign out of their application, to avoid another user mistakenly signing in to the wrong application, or seeing personal data.

-Top tip - If a student forgets their password, they can access a login reminder service, and reset their password from Apply.
-Centres can also reset applicant passwords in the adviser portal, depending on staff permissions.
+Top tip - If a student forgets their password, they can access a login reminder service, and reset their password from their application, they don't have to give us a call.

-Students complete up to seven sections:
+Students complete a profile including the following sections: